LiteObject/Demo.Pattern.Retry/readme.md

 ```

 ## Bulkhead Isolation
-Bulkhead Isolation policy lets you control how your application consumes memory, CPU, threads, sockets, et cetera.
-Even if one part of your application can’t respond, the policy prevents this from bringing down the whole application.
+Bulkhead Isolation policy lets you control how your application consumes memory, CPU, threads, sockets, etc. Even if one part of your application can’t respond, the policy prevents this from bringing down the whole application.

 ```
 // Bulkhead Isolation policy with three execution slots and six queue slots